 - Cooperatives with other programs

 Linguistics Undergraduate Council

 The Linguistics Undergraduate Council (LUC) is a student run organization for undergraduates interested in any aspect of natural language.
 The LUC mission statement: To raise awareness of linguistics as an academic area of study on campus, as well as provide a community where people who are involved in the field as a major, minor, cluster, or hobby can meet people who have similar interests, as well as interact with the faculty.

 The Undergraduate Working Papers in Linguistics is an annual publication produced by the Linguistics Undergraduate Council (LUC) which showcases student work in linguistics.
 LUC Working Papers mission is to create an annual publication of undergraduate work as well as to give the students additional experience writing in-depth linguistics research papers and/or squibs and descriptive fieldwork data sets.
 All works included in the Working Papers must follow the format outlined in this style guide and be submitted following these steps.
-For information Please address the current LUC executive board with any questions that may arise.
+For more information, please address the current LUC executive board through the email address above.